carlynorama/DataViewer/DataViewer/README.md

 #  DataViewer

-This project is a simple data viewer / curve fitter currently intended for small datasets in house.
+This project is a simple data viewer and curve fitter currently intended for small datasets in house.

 [![Swift Version][swift-image]][swift-url]